alexknowshtml/How-To-Indy-Hall/generator/content/02-values-virtues.md

 This interaction has happened more than once.
 On only two occasions in six years have we had to ask somebody to leave.

+#### Balance is key

-**Balance is key.** The core value of accessibility relies on both of these dynamics to be in balance.
+The core value of accessibility relies on both of these dynamics to be in balance.
 Indy Hall's philosophy remains committed to this core value, the remarkable outcomes and benefits that make us more than a "trendy way to share real estate" start to take form.

 When everything shakes out, we're glad to be part of a unique environment where we can trust people to surprise us in a positive way.